Nef cones of nested Hilbert schemes of points on surfaces: Introduction

 which parametrizes pairs of subschemes $(z,z')$ of length $n+1$ and $n$, respectively, on $X$ such that $z'$ is a subscheme of $z$.
-Like $X^{[n+1]}$, $X^{[n+1,n]}$ is a smooth variety of dimension $2n+2$ \cite{Cheah}.
+It's known that $X^{[n+1,n]}$ is a smooth variety of dimension $2n+2$ by \cite[Chapter 1]{Cheah}.
 It is equipped with two projection maps,

 Near the end of the paper, we will also study the universal family $Z^{[n]} \subset X^{[n]} \times X$ which is the nested Hilbert scheme $X^{[n,1]}$.